Map Assets

 You can find a list of all the map asset collections that Upland has created (some of which in collaboration with some of their official partners) here.

-As a map asset creator, or someone looking to purchase one, you can use the playground to verify if a specific map asset can fit properly on your property, and how it will look in size proportion to other things on your property..
+As a map asset creator, or someone looking to purchase one, you can use the playground to verify if a specific map asset can fit properly on your property, and how it will look in size proportion to other things on your property.
 The best part is this can be tested on any property in the metaverse – not only those that you own.

 To manufacture and sell outdoor decor items, you will need to open a metaventure.
 Learn more about these player run businesses.
-You can view some of the showroom metaventures on the Upland Guide maps.